dbousfie/1026bot/syllabus.md

 How generative technology may be used in assessment:

 1\.
-Pre-assessment - to provide structural or overall feedback before I begin any grading.
+Pre-assessment - to provide structural or overall feedback before begining any grading.

 2\.
-Applying rubric - using the rubric from the course outline to apply to submitted assignments to assess the degree of compliance before or during I complete any grading.
+Applying rubric - using the rubric from the course outline to apply to submitted assignments to assess the degree of compliance before or during completing any grading.

 3\.
-During assessment - to double-check the veracity of claims being made about your submission during my assessment of your material.
+During assessment - to double-check the veracity of claims being made about your submission during the assessment of your material.

 4\.
-Post assessment - to find additional examples or instances in your submissions to assist in my feedback.
+Post assessment - to find additional examples or instances in your submissions to assist in providing feedback.

 5\.
 Refining assessment - suggesting forms of constructive criticism, actionable items, and overarching themes or issues to assist in your